IndexThePlanet/Logan/SRA_list.md

     ) TO STDOUT WITH (FORMAT CSV, DELIMITER E'\t', HEADER);"

 The query above retrieves accessions released after 7 September 2021, where the associated samples were collected in Brazil.

+## Advanced method (STAT)

+This method doesn't simply use the SRA metadata provided by submitters, but uses inferred taxonomy in sequences.
+An example usage is shown [in this other tutorial](https://github.com/IndexThePlanet/Logan/blob/main/Chickens.md#getting-a-list-of-accessions) as well.

+NCBI has annotated the entire SRA with a rough taxonomy of each accession.
+Check out their paper: https://pmc.ncbi.nlm.nih.gov/articles/PMC8450716/

+Then, same principle as the previous two methods: if you have a species name of interest, you can get a list of accessions.
+Here, it is with a SQL query:

+    SELECT *
+    FROM "sra"."tax_analysis"
+    WHERE name = 'my species name, e.g. homo sapiens' AND total_count > 10000

+It will grab the list of accessions where there are sufficiently many reads from that species, and for each accession you have the `total_count` field, which very roughly approximates the number of reads from that accession corresponding to the species (but think of it as a subsampled number).